abudaan/qambi/developments.md

 ####heartbeat

-Heartbeat is a more or less monolithic structure packed with functionality.
+Heartbeat has become a more or less monolithic structure packed with functionality.
 This makes the code a bit hard to maintain, test and debug, and quite hard to extend with external or additional modules.
 Therefor I have decided to stop the further development of heartbeat and to start with a new codebase under a new name: qambi.

 ####qambi

-Qambi is work in progress, I think (hope) it will be finished by the end of this summer.
+Qambi is work in progress, I think (I hope) it will be finished by the end of this summer.
 Not all functionality of heartbeat will be ported to qambi.
 For instance heartbeat has a lot of functions to load assets such as instruments, assetpacks and samplepacks.
 All this functionality will be completely removed; qambi does not impose a certain format on your assets, you are free to choose a format that suits your needs the best, and write your own loading methods for your assets.

 Qambi is written in es6 and takes full advantage of its [modules](http://www.2ality.com/2014/09/es6-modules-final.html).
 The change of the name was necessary because the term 'heartbeat' generally refers to the state of a program, see [wikipedia](http://en.wikipedia.org/wiki/Heartbeat_(computing)).
 Qambi is a Zulu word meaning creator, inventor or composer.